SixArm/resume-help/README.md

 * 🚫 Don't use more work samples, because you want the hiring manager to focus on your best work.

+☐ Use keywords.

+* ✅ Do use the most-important keywords that are relevant to the specific company and job.

+* 🚫 Don't use empty words, such as "detail oriented", "team player", "hard working", etc.

 ## Format